-To enable both traffic shaping and per-virtual-circuit queueing for all permanent virtual circuits (PVCs) and switched virtual circuits (SVCs) on a Frame Relay interface, use the frame-relay traffic-shapingcommand in interface configuration mode.
-To disable traffic shaping and per-virtual-circuit queueing, use the no form of this command.
+To enable both traffic shaping and per-virtual circuit queueing for all permanent virtual circuits (PVCs) and switched virtual circuits (SVCs) on a Frame Relay interface, use the frame-relay traffic-shaping interface configuration command.
+To disable traffic shaping and per-virtual circuit queueing, use the no form of this command.